October 31 - November 2

 CASCON is a premier industrial and academic conference in computer science and software engineering sponsored by IBM Canada Lab Centre for Advanced Studies.
-CASCON attracts developers, researchers, innovators, technologists and decision makers from academia, industry, and government who come together to discover technology trends, share knowledge, form collaborations, write grant proposals, participate in workshops, present papers, exhibit prototypes and showcase products.
-The CASCON program features thoughtprovoking keynotes, original research and emerging topics papers, stimulating workshops, and its famous technology showcase.
+Each year CASCON hosts an event for 1000+ developers, researchers, innovators, technologists and decision makers from academia, as well as industry, and government who come together to discover technology trends, share knowledge, collaborate, write grant proposals, participate in workshops, present papers, exhibit prototypes and showcase products.
+The CASCON program features thought provoking keynotes, original research and emerging topics papers, stimulating workshops, and its famous CASCON Expo.

-CASCON 2016 technical papers should be original research papers and be at most 10 pages long.
-CASCON 2016 position papers share visions, highlight technology gaps, or discuss emerging advances and should be at most 6 pages.
-CASCON 2016 will not accept submissions that have been previously published, are in press, or have been submitted elsewhere.
-Accepted technical papers will be included in the conference proceedings published by CASCON and included in the ACM Digital Library.
+Technical papers are original research papers of at most 10 pages.
+Position papers share visions, highlight technology gaps, or discuss emerging advances and should be at most 6 pages.
+CASCON will not accept submissions that have been previously published, are in press, or have been submitted elsewhere.
+Accepted technical papers appear in the conference proceedings published by CASCON and are included in the ACM Digital Library.

-Two paper awards-Best Paper and Best Student Paper-to recognize the best technical contributions of the event in terms of originality, clarity, and potential impact.
+CASCON recognizes the best technical contributions of the event in terms of originality, clarity, and potential impact with two awards: Best Paper and Best Student Paper.
 To be eligible for the Best Student Paper award, a student must have primarily authored the paper, and student(s) at the time must have done the work described; only the student author(s) receive this award.

 Questions, Suggestions, Concerns?
 Email Us!